davidsmakerworks/ai-artist/DEVTIPS.md

 ### Ideas from Code Review

-**Per-character LLM backend** — the single `chat_service` key forces all characters to use the same provider.
-A dict like `{ "poet": "anthropic", "visionary": "openai" }` would let you use cheaper or faster models for simpler roles (e.g. critic) while using a stronger model for the poet.
+**Per-character LLM backend** — the single `chat_service` key forces all characters to use the same provider (OpenAI, Anthropic, or OpenRouter).
+A dict like `{ "poet": "anthropic", "visionary": "openrouter" }` would let you mix providers per role.
+Note that OpenRouter already lets you mix model tiers within a single `chat_service`, so this matters most when you want to mix native Anthropic/OpenAI APIs with OpenRouter.

 **Non-blocking pipeline** — the entire creation pipeline runs on the main thread, blocking input for 10–30+ seconds.
 A `threading.Thread` for the pipeline would allow ESC to abort a running generation.
 The main challenge is thread-safe pygame surface updates.

 **Better critic output format** — use the model's structured output / JSON mode (available on both OpenAI and recent Anthropic models) to get the critic to return `{"choice": 2}` rather than scanning free text for a digit.

 **Configurable `max_tokens` for Claude** — expose `max_tokens` in config or per-character, rather than the hardcoded 1024 in `ClaudeChatCharacter`.
+OpenAI and OpenRouter don't have this cap.

 **SSML voice styles** — use the style/pitch/rate fields already wired up in `ArtistSpeech` to differentiate daydream speech from user-response speech.